marcdotson/conjoint-ensembles/Code/README.md

 ## R

-  - `01_simulate-data.R`: Simulate data with and without data pathologies present.
+  - `01_simulate-data.R`: Simulate data with and without one or more pathologies present.
-  - `02_clever-randomization.R`: Induce clever randomization on a given dataset for use in the ensemble.
+  - `02_clean-data.R`: Clean and restructure empirical application data for use in the ensemble.
-  - `03_conjoint-ensemble.R`: Run the conjoint ensemble.
+  - `03_conjoint-ensemble.R`: Induce randomization, run the ensemble, and produce a consensus.
   - `04_pathology-models.R`: Run models specific to each pathology.
   - `05_model-comparison.R`: Compare fit across models.
-  - `conj_hmnl.R`: A random-walk Metropolis-Hastings algorithm for an HMNL with a conjunctive screen.
-  - `conj_hmnl.cpp`: Supporting C++ functions for `conj_hmnl.R`.
-  - `simulation-experiment.R`: Data simulation in R and parameter recovery using a Stan model.
-  - `stan_utility.R`: Utility functions for evaluating Stan model fit.
-  - `hit_prob.R`: Function for computing a model’s hit probability.
-  - `hit_rate.R`: Function for computing a model’s hit rate.

 ## Python